What is a Wage Expense?

 There are three main types of wage expenses:

-- Time wages are based on the amount of time incurred – for example, an hourly wage of $10.
+- Time wages are based on the amount of time worked – for example, an hourly wage of $10.

 - Piece wages are based on the number of units produced – for example, a piece wage of $5 per widget produced.